robertnetti/cryptoProject/README.md

 ## About
 A website where users can encrypt and decrypt messages using various ciphers such as:
+- Affine
-- One
+- Columnar
-- Two
+- RSA
-- Three
+- Substitution

 ## Created by:
 - Robert Netti